 We continue to offer Toast Club each morning.
 Toast Club is run by Mrs Merrick (a TA) and managed by Mrs Milhavy-Jones.
 It is a study support club that runs from 8.00am until the start of the school day.
 Children come along and have toast, crumpets and fruit juice for their breakfast.
 A variety of activities are available each morning.
 Toast Club provides a good start to the day and costs only £1.50 per session per child.

 If you wish your child to attend simply complete the registration form available from the office, detailing your emergency contact details for that time of the morning and bring them along with £1.50.

 There is no need to book sessions in advance and you can attend all or some of the sessions without any hassle.
 We look forward to seeing the children bright and early for Toast Club.

 We are planning to run a Cookery Club once again this term.
-Mrs Merrick and Mrs Sidaway will lead the club which will take place on Wednesday afternoons, straight after school and finish at Approximately 4.45pm.
+Mrs Merrick will lead the club which will take place on Wednesday afternoons, straight after school and finish at Approximately 4.45pm.
 Children have a great time, learning new recipes and cooking skills.
 The aim of the project is to encourage children to take part in cooking activities with their parents at home and to raise awareness of the importance of a healthy diet.
 The children sit down at the end of the club and sample what they have made!

 Cookery Club is open to all children throughout the school but numbers are limited.
 Should your child be interested please complete the form available from the office.
 You will receive confirmation in writing if your child secures a place and further details regarding the start date and number of weeks the club will run for.